 New shooters to the club shoot for free.

 Our club's own Kevin Imel, NROI Range Master Instructor, has written a series of Stage Design Articles for USPSA's

 Front Sight magazine.
 You should avail yourself of his vast knowledge here:

 Check our club information and resources for Stage Design at the Petersen Memorial Range.

 New Shooters, please see our New Shooter Instructions page.
-New shooters to the club shoot free!
+New shooters to the club shoot their first Action Match free!